Assembly Line Robots

 Link to Fuxin Intelligent

-Automated systems using robotic arms typically include the arm body, end effector (gripper) at the arm's tip, controller, servo motors, gearbox, sensors, and other components.
-A robotic arm can make repetitive and highly precise movements under programmed control, allowing it to undertake jobs that traditional mechanical devices find challenging, such as large-scale welding or precision gripping operations over broad ranges and angles.
+Automated systems that use robotic arms typically include the arm body, an end effector (gripper) at the arm's tip, a controller, servo motors, a gearbox, sensors, and various other components.
+A robotic arm executes repetitive and highly precise movements under programmed control, allowing it to perform tasks that traditional mechanical devices may find challenging, such as extensive welding or precision gripping operations across varying scales and angles.

-Robotic arms, through programmed control, can execute various intricate movements, which can be translated into specified planar or 3D motions.
-During execution, they continuously provide feedback and make real-time adjustments to achieve extremely high precision operations.
+Robotic arms utilize programmed control to carry out various intricate movements, which can be translated into designated planar or 3D motions.
+Throughout their operation, they continuously provide feedback and make real-time adjustments to maintain extremely high precision.

 Comments